The Apple (1980 film): Home media

 The Apple was released on a Region 1 DVD by MGM Home Entertainment on August 24, 2004.
-Scorpion Releasing under license from MGM, released the film onto Blu-Ray in 2017.
+Scorpion Releasing under license from MGM, released the film onto Blu-Ray in 2017 which featured a brand new 2016 HD master, audio commentary by star Catherine Mary Stewart moderated by film historian Nathaniel Thompson, On Camera Interview with star Catherine Mary Stewart, and Original Theatrical Trailer.
 On April 17, 2013, the film was released as a video on demand from RiffTrax.
 This edition of the film features a satirical commentary done by the former stars of Mystery Science Theater 3000 - Michael J. Nelson, Kevin Murphy, and Bill Corbett.